G00406014/digital-rain-25-cpp/README.md

 **Categories**: Demo, C++ Programming

-This project demonstrates the creation of a **Digital Rain** effect using **Modern C++** techniques.
-The raindrops are unique, and their movement is controlled using random number generation, ensuring the rain behaves unpredictably for a more dynamic and realistic effect.

 ## Project Overview

 This project involves creating a visual simulation of falling raindrops that are represented by ASCII characters.
-The simulation is built using object-oriented programming principles, which makes the code modular and easy to maintain.
+The simulation is built using object-oriented programming principles, which makes the code reusable and easy to maintain.

 ## Features